A preferred choice of next-gen business leaders to take key business decision

 Automated Guided Vehicles (AVGs) are used to shift heavy materials and machines.
 Artificial intelligence can detect its path and adjust the route accordingly.

-AI can detect who is driving the vehicle using advanced facial recognition algorithms.
+Artificial Intelligence can detect who is driving the vehicle using advanced facial recognition algorithms.
 It can adjust the mirrors, temperature, and seat according to the individual preferences of the driver.
 It can alert the driver to keep their eyes on the road by observing their head position, eye gaze, and eye openness.
 It can detect the driver’s posture and can adjust the seat accordingly.
 It can also change the Heads-Up Display (HUD) according to where the driver’s eyes are focused.
 Besides, it can also deploy airbags in a manner that will minimize the injury based on the driver’s posture.

 AI in automotive industry is making significant advancements and developments.
 Coupled with the power of machine learning and big data, it will revolutionize how we will reach our destinations.
 It will not only streamline traffic movement and monitor jams but also increase the driver’s safety.
 It will also open up new marketing and entertainment opportunities.